avantifellows/plio-backend/docs/CACHING.md

 ### Current cached data
-We only have implemented caching for data that has high GET requests.
+We have only implemented caching for models with a high number of GET requests.
 The following resources have been cached:
 1. Plios
 2. Users